yqwang01/ComplexUNet/README.md

 PyTorch implementation of complex convolutional network for Magnetic Reasonance Imaging (MRI) reconstruction

+Please set all your parameters in "configs.py" and run `nohup python -u main.py >> output.log &` on your server.

 If you find this code useful, please cite the following paper: